 - Foster appreciation and understanding of Native art of the Pacific Northwest Coast

 This program is intended to give artists and other researchers access to Burke Museum resources to study art from the Pacific Northwest region (Alaska, British Columbia, Washington, Oregon).
-Proposals from artists and researchers whose projects would benefit from the study of the Burke Museum’s Ethnology collection, including paper and photographic archives (and other UW resources), are encouraged.
+Proposals from artists and researchers whose projects would benefit from the study of the Burke Museum’s Ethnology collection are encouraged.